vogelito/glacierprotocol/_docs/overview/attack-surface.md

 * Design failure in the protocol misses or inadequately addresses a risk

-For potential man-in-the-middle vulnerabilities, we mitigate this by signing a checksum of the Glacier document itself, and including steps in the protocol for users to verify the signature and checksum.
+For potential man-in-the-middle vulnerabilities, we mitigate this by signing a checksum of the CryptoGlacier document itself, and including steps in the protocol for users to verify the signature and checksum.
 But this is not foolproof: